scorpido74/azure-docs.nl-nl/articles/azure-functions/functions-bindings-service-bus.md

 ---
-title: Azure Service Bus-bindingen voor Azure Functions
+title: Azure Service Bus bindings for Azure Functions
-description: Over het gebruik van Azure Service Bus-triggers en bindingen in Azure Functions.
+description: Understand how to use Azure Service Bus triggers and bindings in Azure Functions.
-services: functions
-documentationcenter: na
 author: craigshoemaker
-manager: gwallace
-keywords: Azure functions, functies, gebeurtenisverwerking, dynamische Computing, serverloze architectuur ms.assetid: daedacf0-6546-4355-a65c-50873e74f66b ms.service: azure-functions ms.topic: reference ms.date: 04/01/2017
+ms.assetid: daedacf0-6546-4355-a65c-50873e74f66b
+ms.topic: reference
+ms.date: 04/01/2017
 ms.author: cshoe
-ms.openlocfilehash: cf78712515ab91c66161d04dac0df601c5dcb625
+ms.openlocfilehash: d27058ed0ff3044d98d8428b3065b02e2c24c451
-ms.sourcegitcommit: a22cb7e641c6187315f0c6de9eb3734895d31b9d
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 11/14/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "74082791"
+ms.locfileid: "74231050"
 ---
-# <a name="azure-service-bus-bindings-for-azure-functions"></a>Azure Service Bus-bindingen voor Azure Functions
+# <a name="azure-service-bus-bindings-for-azure-functions"></a>Azure Service Bus bindings for Azure Functions

-In dit artikel wordt uitgelegd hoe u werkt met Azure Service Bus-bindingen in Azure Functions.
-Azure Functions ondersteunt activeren en uitvoerbindingen voor Service Bus-wachtrijen en onderwerpen.
+This article explains how to work with Azure Service Bus bindings in Azure Functions.
+Azure Functions supports trigger and output bindings for Service Bus queues and topics.

 [!INCLUDE [intro](../../includes/functions-bindings-intro.md)]

-## <a name="packages---functions-1x"></a>Pakketten - functies 1.x
+## <a name="packages---functions-1x"></a>Packages - Functions 1.x

-De Service Bus-bindingen zijn opgegeven in de [Microsoft.Azure.WebJobs.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.ServiceBus) NuGet-pakket versie 2.x.
+The Service Bus bindings are provided in the [Microsoft.Azure.WebJobs.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.ServiceBus) NuGet package, version 2.x.

 [!INCLUDE [functions-package](../../includes/functions-package.md)]

-## <a name="packages---functions-2x"></a>Pakketten - functies 2.x
+## <a name="packages---functions-2x"></a>Packages - Functions 2.x

-De Service Bus-bindingen zijn opgegeven in de [Microsoft.Azure.WebJobs.Extensions.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.ServiceBus) NuGet-pakket versie 3.x.
-De bron code voor het pakket bevindt zich in de [Azure-functions-servicebus-extension github-](https://github.com/Azure/azure-functions-servicebus-extension) opslag plaats.
+The Service Bus bindings are provided in the [Microsoft.Azure.WebJobs.Extensions.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.ServiceBus) NuGet package, version 3.x.
+Source code for the package is in the [azure-functions-servicebus-extension](https://github.com/Azure/azure-functions-servicebus-extension) GitHub repository.

 > [!NOTE]
-> Versie 2. x maakt geen onderwerp of abonnement dat is geconfigureerd in het `ServiceBusTrigger`-exemplaar.
-Versie 2. x is gebaseerd op [micro soft.
-Azure.
-ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus) en verwerkt geen wachtrij beheer.
+> Version 2.x does not create the topic or subscription configured in the `ServiceBusTrigger` instance.
+Version 2.x is based on [Microsoft.Azure.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus) and does not handle queue management.

 [!INCLUDE [functions-package-v2](../../includes/functions-package-v2.md)]

 ## <a name="trigger"></a>Trigger

-De Service Bus-trigger te gebruiken om te reageren op berichten van een Service Bus-wachtrij of onderwerp.
+Use the Service Bus trigger to respond to messages from a Service Bus queue or topic.

-## <a name="trigger---example"></a>Trigger - voorbeeld
+## <a name="trigger---example"></a>Trigger - example

-Zie het voorbeeld taalspecifieke:
+See the language-specific example:

 * [C#](#trigger---c-example)
 * [C# script (.csx)](#trigger---c-script-example)